riccamastellone/MVideo/readme.md

 This is the web app, written in PHP, that will serve as the *controller* of the MVideo battery-consumption-testing project.
 It is based on Laravel, which uses Composer: to install just run a `composer update` and everything should be fine.

+#### NOTES:
+- The private.key used to ssh the OpenWRT device is excluded from the Git repository for obvious reasons.
+It has to be placed in the docs/ folder.
+- There is a simple `deloy.sh` bash script to help you deploying the app, please have a look at the code before using it.
+- There is a flag in the `app/config/mvideo.php` file called `'pretend'`: when set to `TRUE` it will not perform any action on the OpenWRT device.

 ###Screenshots
 ![Screenshot1](/docs/screenshots/screenshot-1.png?raw=true)